thingylabs/performance.thingylabs.io/README.md

 - **`docs/`**: Study plans and participant instructions.
 - **`surveys/`**: Weekly tracking sheets and surveys.

+## For Participants

+Follow these steps to participate in the study:

+1. **Read the guide**: Review the Participant Guide to understand the study.
+2. **Create your code**: Generate a unique participant code (e.g., TL-202311-123) that you'll use throughout the study.
+3. **Review supplements**: Check the Supplement Protocol to understand the recommended supplements.
+4. **Track daily**: Use the Daily Tracker to log your supplement intake and experiences each day.
+5. **Complete weekly questions**: Answer the end-of-week questions each Sunday.
+6. **Submit your tracker**: Return your completed tracker to your facilitator each week.
+7. **Understand your rights**: Review the GDPR Compliance page to understand how your data is protected.

-## Next Steps for Facilitators
+## For Facilitators

-- Check the study plans and guides in `docs/` to get started.
+Follow these steps to manage the study:

+1. **Understand the study**: Review the Supplement Protocol and Study Outline.
-- Review the [GDPR Compliance](https://thingylabs.github.io/thingylabs-performance-initiative/gdpr-compliance) page to understand our data protection approach.
+2. **Learn data protection**: Review the GDPR Compliance page to understand our data protection approach.
-- Share the participant guides from `docs/` with your group.
+3. **Brief participants**: Share the Participant Guide with your group and explain the pseudonymous data collection process.
-- Ensure each participant creates their unique participant code (e.g., TL-202311-123).
+4. **Explain participant codes**: Ensure each participant creates their unique participant code (e.g., TL-202311-123).
-- Hand out the daily tracking sheets from `surveys/` for participants to log each day over the week.
+5. **Distribute trackers**: Hand out the Daily Tracker for daily logging over the week.
+6. **Send reminders**: Remind participants to complete their daily logs and end-of-week questions.
-- Collect completed sheets at the end of each week, ensuring participant codes are used instead of names.
+7. **Collect data**: Gather completed sheets weekly, ensuring participant codes are used instead of names.
+8. **Submit data**: Forward the collected data according to the protocol provided to you.

 ## Data Protection